mhwlng/fipha/README.md

 If the sensor value is non-numeric, or you don't want a chart, you can add "chart": false to only show the current value.

 By default the chart for the last 6 hours is displayed.
-This can be overruled per sensor via "chartMinutes": 360
+This can be overruled, per sensor, via "chartMinutes": 360

 # HWINFO